India–Pakistan relations: Sporting ties

-Cricket and hockey matches between the two (as well as other sports to a lesser degree such as those of the SAARC games) have often been political in nature.
+Cricket and hockey matches between the two (as well as other sports to a lesser degree such as those of the SAARC/South Asian Games) have often been political in nature.
 During the Soviet invasion of Afghanistan General Zia-ul Haq travelled to India for a bout of "cricket diplomacy" to keep India from supporting the Soviets by opening another front.
 Pervez Musharaff also tried to do the same more than a decade later but to no avail.

-From 2012, India stopped playing bilateral cricket series against Pakistan.
-Now it only plays against them in Asian Cricket Council, ICC events such as ODI, T20 world cups etc. In 2017 then Sport minister of India, Vijay Goel said, that Pakistan have to stop sponsoring terrorists, terrorism and sports can not happen together.
-Board of Control for Cricket in India (BCCI) also opposed playing with them, citing the reason that, we can not play without the permission of our government.
-BCCI also do not allow their players to play in IPL.
+Following the 2008 terror attack in Mumbai, India stopped playing bilateral cricket series against Pakistan.
+Since then, the Indian team has only played against them in ICC and Asian Cricket Council events such as the Cricket World Cup, T20 World Cup, Asia Cup and ICC Champions Trophy.
+In 2017, the then Sports Minister of India, Vijay Goel opposed further bilateral series due to Pakistan's alleged sponsoring of terrorism, saying that "there cannot be sports relations between the two countries [while] there is terrorism from the Pakistani side."
+The Board of Control for Cricket in India (BCCI) also opposed any further series without the permission of the Indian government.
+The BCCI also did not allow Pakistani players to play in the Indian Premier League in the aftermath of the 2008 terror attack, although they were part of the inaugural season.

-In tennis, Rohan Bopanna of India and Aisam-ul-Haq Qureshi of Pakistan have formed a successful duo and have been dubbed as the "Indo-Pak Express."
+The two nations also share some of the same traditional games, such as kabaddi and kho kho.
+In tennis, Rohan Bopanna of India and Aisam-ul-Haq Qureshi of Pakistan have formed a successful duo and have been dubbed as the "Indo-Pak Express".